What to Look for in Estate Jewelry | Complete Guide to Antique Jewelery

 - by Alan

-So you’re at a sale in Sarasota and you are interested in some beautiful estate jewelry you’ve found.
-The family is clearing out the property and everything must go by the end of today, there are other people eyeing the piece you want, and you don’t have time to deliberate long.
+While in Sarasota, you found some beautiful estate jewelry at a sale and are interested in purchasing it.
+The family is clearing out the property, and everything must go by the end of today; other people are eyeing the piece you want, and you don’t have time to deliberate long.
 Is it worth the price?
 How do you know what to look for?
-You need to be informed before you end up in this situation.
+It would help to be informed before you end up in this situation.

 - Retro – 1960 and older.
 Bright and elaborate.
 Inspired by Hollywood.